 At the heart of these paragons of CNC machine tooling lies a dedication to quality, to realizing new designs and ways of working, and to using cutting-edge technology (such as the Diversified Machine Systems 5-Axis Enclosed Router and HAAS Automation CNC Mill) to build parts that fill the world with precision.
 Take a look at what’s happening in the realm of CNC machine tools.

 1. 6 Social-Media Tips for Manufacturing Companies From a “10-Year Overnight Success”

 Self-taught CNC machinist John Saunders—the brains behind Saunders Machine Works and its prodigious social-media presence—knows a thing or two about connecting with folks on the Internet.
 With millions of YouTube views and huge numbers of followers on Facebook and Instagram, Saunders has mastered the art of social media, which he says isn’t as difficult as you might think.
 By following his simple steps—including developing a healthy level of patience—manufacturers can use social media to find new customers and talent.
 Read the article.

 2. Tools of the Trade: The DMS 5-Axis Enclosed Router

-Created by Diversified Machine Systems of Colorado Springs, Colorado, the 5-Axis Enclosed Router makes precision parts possible for the aerospace and automotive (and many more) industries.
+Created by Diversified Machine Systems of Colorado Springs, Colorado, the 5-Axis Enclosed Router is a CNC machine that makes precision parts possible for the aerospace and automotive industries (and many more).
 It does this by focusing on stability, speed, and accuracy—essential traits for businesses whose products must adhere to strict safety and performance standards.

 3. The Real Life of a Precision Machinist: Swissomation’s Christian Welch Talks Tiny